 Below is a scenario I’ve seen play out a hundred times.
 It involves Mary and Bob and their daughter Sally.
 These are not real people, of course, but their situation is typical.

 Scene 1: Mary is upset at the prospect of divorce, angry at her husband Bob who cheated on her, and altogether not in a charitable mood.
-Mary meets with a lawyer.
-The lawyer immediately sees that Mary is upset and angry at Bob.
+When Mary meets with a lawyer, the lawyer immediately sees that Mary is upset and angry at Bob.
 The lawyer tells Mary that Bob has treated her awfully and that the lawyer is happy to help take Bob “to the cleaners.”
-The lawyer promises that he is a pit pull who will fight for her.
+Then the lawyer promises that he is a pit pull who will fight for her.
 Mary feels good that the lawyer is aggressive, on her side and willing to fight for her.

 Scene 2: The lawyer immediately files a divorce lawsuit asking for an enormous amount of alimony, more than half of the property, and for Bob to have little or no visitation with Sally.
-The lawyer then engages in multiple rounds of intensive discovery demanding to get every last document possible, schedules multiple depositions and calls for multiple court hearings.
-At trial, Mary’s lawyer yells, points fingers, and demands that Mary get everything she asked for.
+Then, the lawyer then engages in multiple rounds of intensive discovery demanding to get every last document possible, schedules multiple depositions and calls for multiple court hearings.
+At trial, Mary’s lawyer yells, points fingers, and demands that Mary get everything she asked for and more.
 Mary feels like the lawyer is fighting for her.

 What Mary didn’t know is that her lawyer was a liar.
 Her lawyer knew full well, from day one, that Mary would never get the outcome the lawyer promised.
 The lawyer also knew full well, from day one, that as long as the lawyer “fought” for Mary and blamed the judge at the end, that Mary would still appreciate the lawyer.
 Finally, the lawyer also knew full well, from day one, that not only would the overly aggressive strategy be ineffective, it would double the legal fees.